 The second step, finding out what caused the ‘outbreak of the fire’ and what fuels it, is one of the things that the Men Being Real workshop does really well.

-While there are many more dimensions to this workshop than just exploring anger – for example exploring our relationship with our fathers, our mothers, and others, etc – anger inevitably is one of the most commonly raised themes that seem to cause problems in many men’s lives.
+While there are many more dimensions to this workshop than just exploring anger – for example exploring our relationship with our fathers, our mothers, and others, etc – anger inevitably is one of the most commonly raised themes that seems to cause problems in many men’s lives.